SunsetMkt/WuWa-Cutscenes/HELP.md

 > The logging information in the following JavaScript is in Chinese.
 Use Google Translate would be helpful.

+## File extraction?

+It's believed that the extracted mp4 files are as-is.
+Not corrupted by extractors.

 ## `Game\Module\Common\MediaPlayer.js`

 In-game JavaScript is used as a wrapper for the media player.